X-listed with EN 466

 At any given moment in time, the short story is either being pronounced critically ill and not expected to live much longer or robust of constitution and in a state of renaissance, forever shuttling between its death throes and ain’t-over-yet revitalization, but ultimately languishing, say its most tepidly enthused critics, in the long shadow of the novel.
 In writing programs, where countless short stories get authored and anatomized every semester, this diagnosis rests, anxiously, on the question of the story collection’s commercial potential, which, feast or famine, appears to be eternally dismal, or so we’re often told.
 In 2014, however, the short story was said to be having a moooment, as evidenced by the fact that George Saunders’ Tenth of December won that year the inaugural Folio Prize, and Lydia Davis won the rival Man Booker Inter-national Prize the previous year.
 In recent years, when the short story has been on the ascendant, it is our ever diminishing attention spans that have been snidely credited with the uptick in interest, a notion that reduces the flashiest of fictions (like, say, those that Lydia Davis writes) to literary clickbait.
 But perhaps it’s actually the form of the short story itself that is evolving, slipping nimbly between genres, growing more expansive, inclusive, daring, and in so doing is attracting a growing fan base.
 In this class we’ll read stories and collections published in the last two decades (and change) to see what writers have been doing to invigorate the form in the 21st century.
 This course is open to students enrolled in the graduate writing program.

-This course is the practicum for new teachers of 200-level creative writing courses.
+This course is the practicum for new teachers of 200 and 300 level creative writing courses.